hugo53/hugo53.github.io/pages/cv.md

 - **Project** Building White-Box Testing Tool

 ## Grant and Award {#grant-and-award}
+- First Prize at the Annual Student Research Conference 2012, Faculty of Information Technology, UET/Coltech, VNU
+- Third Prize at the Annual Student Research Conference 2011, Faculty of Information Technology, UET/Coltech, VNU
+- Government Scholarship for Excellent Student in the Honor Program, University of Engineering and Technology (UET), VNU, Hanoi
+- Third Prize at the National Olympiad in Informatics, 19th, Vietnam Association for Information Processing (VAIP) \& Ministry of Education and Training (MOET)

 ## Publication
 #### [VnLoc: A Realtime News Event Extraction Framework for Vietnamese](http://ieeexplore.ieee.org/xpl/abstractAuthors.jsp?tp=&arnumber=6299414), KSE 2012